 In this opinion piece, which originally appeared in Information Security magazine, Joel Snyder explains the meaning behind a commonly-used marketing term.
-This definition will help channel professionals make informed choices about threat management
+This definition will help channel professionals make informed choices about threat management devices.

 Best-of-breed is the key phrase for one of the biggest arguments against unified threat management (UTM) deployment: It's a code, thrown around by the folks who sell dedicated products, that means, "Our stuff is better than whatever was packaged with your UTM device."
 In effect, when IPS vendors argue against UTM on "best-of-breed" grounds, what they are saying is that their IPS is better than the IPS in the UTM firewall.
 Their product is Parmigiano-Reggiano; UTM is supermarket cheddar.